poralia/logiblue/readme.md

 - Login and register with Rest API.
 Use bearer token authentication
 - Simplest CRUD Country and Category for international pricing
 - Use Raja Ongkir API for calculate domestic shipping price
-- Dump/Import Country and Category data from .csv files
+- Dump/Import Country and Category data from .csv files (example files inside root dir)
 - Searching: country, category and city

 ### How to run